threshold-vault/shards-core/README.md

 3. Disable your network connection if handling a real high-value secret.
 4. Enter the recovery codes from at least M shard cards (where M is the threshold for your scheme).
 5. Click "Reconstruct secret".
+6. Reveal the recovered secret only when you are in a private, trusted environment.

 The tool performs all decoding, decryption, and reconstruction locally in the browser.
 Nothing is sent over the network.